-More than 900 million people worldwide suffer from sleep apnea, the majority of whom are undiagnosed.
+Globally, over 900 million people are estimated to be affected by sleep apnea.
 A Swedish population study shows that 50 percent of women between the ages of 20 and 70 have mild sleep apnea and that 6 percent suffer from sleep apnea that is severe enough to require treatment.
 The condition occurs in particular with overweight and high blood pressure.
 As the population gradually becomes more overweight, the incidence of sleep apnea is also expected to increase.
 There is also a hereditary component associated with the condition.
 One consequence of suffering from sleep apnea is that the patient suffers from extreme fatigue, since the body reflexively wakes up when breathing stops.
 The body also suffers oxygen insufficiency since breathing is absent for long periods and the body does not get a chance to recover.
 This fatigue also leads to impaired cognitive ability.
 The patients' symptoms are somewhat similar to Alzheimer's, since memory function, learning and other cognitive abilities are negatively impacted by sleep apnea.